jchen217/badd-labs/labs/b7/README.md

 Borrow:
 - At the beginning, Alice has 1 WETH, 0 USDT
 - Alice calls `WETH.approve(pool, 1)`
-- Alice calls `LendingPool.deposit_borrow(1)`, LendingPool checks the current price and transfers USDT to Alice
+- Alice calls `LendingPool.deposit_borrow(1)`, the lending pool checks the current price, and transfers USDT to Alice
 - Alice has 0 WETH and 1 * 1000 * 75% = 750 USDT

 Repay: